Tharindu961/ASP.NET-Core-WeatherWebAPI/README.md

 I have added the 3rd party API_KEY to secrets.json file for security purposes(Keep sensitive information).

 I have added a endpoint to get the all the weather data of the database.

+In here i got a warning via using System.Data.SqlClient package 'SqlCommand' is obsolete: 'Use the Microsoft.Data.SqlClient package instead.'
+'SqlConnection' is obsolete: 'Use the Microsoft.Data.SqlClient package instead.' so i have changes it to Microsoft.Data.SqlClient packge, so after that it will disapeared.

+I have have updated the method names, updated some variable names meaningfully and remove unwanted imports on C# classes.

+I have added the xUnit test project for manager class to best practises, i have written the test covering all the lines and branches of this code using tests.
+We can verify the logic using unit tests as well.